abe-winter/abe-winter.github.io/_posts/2020-07-13-cricut-tos.md

 > We believe the Angel Policy is the most generous policy in our industry

-I suspect this is binding
+I hope this is binding

 > The Angel Policy authorizes you to sell up to 10,000 completed projects annually (i.e., cards, scrapbook pages, finished cakes), using cuts made with Cricut products.
 It does not, however, authorize you to produce and sell individual, unassembled cuts using Cricut products (i.e., mass producing individually-cut letters or shapes to re-sell)